andr1976/HydDown/docs/MANUAL.md

 The Yaml input file is edited to reflect the system of interest.

+## Demos
+A few demonstrations of the codes capability are available as [`streamlit`](https://streamlit.io/) apps:

+- Vessel depressurisation using simple methods for different gases available at [`https://share.streamlit.io/andr1976/hyddown/main`](https://share.streamlit.io/andr1976/hyddown/main)
+- Hydrogen pressurisation available at [`https://share.streamlit.io/andr1976/hyddown/main/streamlit_h2app.py`](https://share.streamlit.io/andr1976/hyddown/main/streamlit_h2app.py)

 ## Calculation methods
 The following methods are implemented:

 - Isothermal i.e. constant temperature of the fluid during depressurisation (for a very slow process with a large heat reservoir)
-- Isenthalpic/Adiabatic (no heat transfer with surroundings, no work performed by the expanding fluid)
+- Isenthalpic/Adiabatic (no heat transfer with surroundings, no work performed by the expanding fluid for depressurisation, no work added from inlet stream)
 - Isentropic (no heat transfer with surroundings, PV work performed by the expanding fluid)
 - Isenergetic i.e. constant internal energy
 - Energy balance.
 This is the most general case and is based on the first law of thermodynamics applied to a flow process.